-Most accounting software packages make it easy to set up contra accounts.
-Intuit’s Small Business Center shows you how easy it is to do this in [Quicken].
-Simply hit Control + N under the Chart of Accounts or Edit, then New (to create a new account), enter the type as “Inventory – Produce” when prompted and give it a name such as “Allowance for Spoilage and Blemished Items.”
-You can set up contra accounts for equity, revenue, and liability the same way.
-Just remember to create the same type as the paired account and to always apply credits to asset accounts and debits to liability accounts.
+You may use accounting software packages, such as QuickBooks Online to set up contra accounts.
+Simply hit Control + N under the Chart of Accounts or Edit, then click New (to create a new account).
+Enter the type of contra account when prompted and give it a name such as “”Allowance for Spoilage and Blemished Items.””
+Ensure that you create the same type as the paired account and always apply credits to asset accounts and debits to liability accounts.